 “India is the cradle of the human race, the birthplace of human speech, the mother of history, the grandmother of legend, and the great grand mother of tradition.
 Our most valuable and most artistic materials in the history of man are treasured up in India only!”Mark Twain, writer, America

-Please also read the posts below where I list the important books, I read on Modern India and Indian Government & Politics below:
+Please also read the following post where I have written the review of all the books related to Modern India and Indian Government and Politics:

 If you gained something from this post, click the link below to buy me a coffee.